 Due to the emphasis on low-FODMAP foods and avoiding any foods that are difficult to digest, The Vertical Diet can reduce bloating, constipation and diarrhoea in a lot of individuals.
 This alone can improve quality of life and make people feel better.

-Due to the focus on easily digestible foods, it allows people to eat more total food volume.
+Due to the focus on easily digestible foods, it allows people to eat more total food.
 Generally, when strength athletes focus on high quality, nutrient-dense foods, they struggle to consume enough calories to maintain or gain weight.
 This can harm strength performance, which in turn limits their potential as an athlete.